rhysmoggs/ms4-morgan-and-co/TESTING.md

 Webhooks were tested during development abnd followed the same practice covered in Code Institute's 'Boutique Ado' tutorial, which this project used as guidence.

-Common errors found and fixed during the development process:

-error code: 404?
-400s?
-200
-, which are usually associated with server errors,

-All tests returned successful and expected results.
+Common errors found and fixed during the development processes stemmed from the GitPod workplace URL changing and then causing issues due the Enpoint URL being different.
+This was fixed by updating the URL in the endpoint.
+Development issues also occured when the GitPod workspace was not set to 'Shared'.

-Final testing was done on the deployed Heroku website, as this ensures the webhook url remain constant and matches that of the Morgan & Co address.
+These issues were not present on the final deployed website, as the Morgan & Co URL remains constant.

 <img src="docs/testing/webhook.png">